-1. If the commission concerned cannot draw up a draft opinion by the deadline set by the Council, Commission or European Parliament, the Bureau may propose that the plenary assembly appoint a rapporteur-general, who shall submit his draft opinion straight to the plenary assembly.
+1. If the commission concerned cannot draw up a draft opinion or report by the deadline set by the Council, by the Commission or by the European Parliament, the Bureau may propose that the plenary assembly appoint a rapporteur-general, who shall submit his draft opinion or report straight to the plenary assembly.

-2. When a deadline set by the Council, Commission or European Parliament does not give the plenary assembly time to appoint a rapporteur-general, the rapporteur-general may be appointed by the President; when this is the case, the plenary assembly shall be informed at its next meeting.
+2. When a deadline set by the Council, by the Commission or by the European Parliament does not give the plenary assembly time to appoint a rapporteur-general, the rapporteur-general may be appointed by the President; when this is the case, the plenary assembly shall be informed at its next meeting.